 The General Data Protection Regulation (GDPR) applies from 25 May 2018 across all European Union markets.
 This includes the UK, until the point of the UK's exit from the EU.
 After exit, the UK government plans to incorporate the GDPR into domestic UK law.
-Read more about Brexit: Data protection after 29 March.
+Read more about Brexit: Data protection steps for a no-deal exit.

 Note that if your business is not in the EU, you may still need to comply with the regulation if you collect, share, transfer or use personal data of EU citizens.

 This checklist summarises the steps your business should take to comply with the GDPR.

 An information audit can help you identify areas that could cause compliance problems under the GDPR.
 It's important to look at what information you collect, store or process and determine:

 - how did you get it